Review: West’s album lives up to listeners’ ‘Fantasy’

 Though this album is a testament to West’s creativity, it does falter at times.
 Throughout the album, West recruits the help of other talented musicians, such as Elton John, John Legend, Alicia Keys and Kid Cudi.
 However, West makes little use of the talent offered to him, giving some of the artists listed above less than a verse to express their own creativity along with his.
 It almost seems like the only reason West even asked for their help was to slap their names onto the album.
 Overall, it feels like a bad afterthought.

 However, whatever one thinks of West, listeners cannot deny that this album definitely features some of his best work, possibly some of the best seen in modern hip-hop.
-Through his effective delivery and fluency of lyrics, West leaves a mark that almost forces listeners to love and enjoy.By entertainment in Entertainment Comments Off
+Through his effective delivery and fluency of lyrics, West leaves a mark that almost forces listeners to love and enjoy.By admin in Entertainment Comments Off